lrcfmd/ipcsp/README.md

 On top of the commonly used python packages, the code relies on:

 * [Gurobi][gurobi] to solve integer programs on classical computers (tested with v9.5).
 Academic licence is available free of charge.
-* [D-Wave Leap][leap] and its [sdk][dwave-sdk] to solve quadratic unconstrained binary problems (tested with dwave-ocean-sdk v2.0.1 and v5.0.0).
+* [D-Wave Leap][leap] and its [SDK][dwave-sdk] to solve quadratic unconstrained binary problems (tested with dwave-ocean-sdk v2.0.1 and v5.0.0).
 A limited time on a quantum annealer is available each month for free.
-Classical simulation annealing algorithm is available as well for testing purposes and requires no registration.
+Classical simulation annealing algorithm is available as well in the same package for testing purposes and requires no registration.
 * [GULP][gulp] for subsequent local minimisations of periodic lattice allocations (tested with 5.2).

 [gurobi]: https://www.gurobi.com/